BBischof/dictionarySexism/README.md

 this dataset is contained in `outputData.csv`.

 ## Analysis

+Utilizing the output of that csv, I wrote a small python script to compute some very basic statistics related to the dataset.

 We begin with extremely elementary analysis:
 - `all sentiment words sum` is the sum of all sentiment values of words in AFINN, which is -1434.